EdDonald/pokedex-code/README.md

+# ⚠️ WORK IN PROGRESS ⚠️
 # pokemon-code README

-This project is forked from [matthewkremer/pokemon-code](https://github.com/matthewkremer/pokemon-code)
+This project is forked from [ChungmanCheng/pokemon-code](https://github.com/ChungmanCheng/pokemon-code)

 You may have heard of the indie game Pokemon GO, but have you heard of Pokemon CODE?
 Catch Pokemon while coding in VS Code, it's the ultimate productivity killer.